-The intent may be to find any US or Canadian stock above $20.
-In that case, the list of criteria for the OR clause consists of these two clauses: “country is US”, “country is Canada”.
+The intent seems to be to find any US or Canadian stock above $20.
+In this case, the list of criteria for the OR clause consists of these two clauses: “country is US”, “country is Canada”.

 In reality, however, the scan engine will find all US stocks above $20 as well as ANY Canadian stock.
-It sees the list of criteria as these two items: “close above 20 and country is US”, “country is Canada”.
+It perceives the list of criteria as these two items: “close above 20 and country is US” plus “country is Canada.”

 By surrounding the clauses on the list with an additional set of square brackets, we make it clear to the scan engine that the first clause is not part of the list:

 [close > 20] and [[country is US] or [country is Canada]]

 With these extra brackets, the scan will return any US or Canadian stock above $20, as intended.